Skip to content

 avg_resp_time = SUM(r_resp_time) / SUM(r_request_count)

-For example, to query QPS (queries per second) for each service over a certain time range, you can use:
+For example, to query the QPS (queries per second) for each service over a period of time:

 TM::`*`:(r_service, sum(r_request_count) / (1737099000000 - 1737093600000) * 1000 as QPS){ (source="service_list_1h" and date >= 1737093600000 and date < 1737097200000) or (source="service_list_1m" and date >= 1737097200000 and date <= 1737099000000) } by r_service